 Now There Are Always Snows (“Теперь всегда снега”) is the title of a poetry book and a standalone poem by Gennady Aygi.
 I am not sure I understand Aygi’s work but I can’t resist thinking about that 1978 title now and then, imagining life in Moscow as a string of terribly long winters broken by brief spells of heat at times.

-I’m same person who used to blog at The Russian Dilettante in 2003-7.
-I’m still based in Moscow and still trying to make sense of what’s going on around me, though less hopeful I can ever succeed.
-I have cleaned up some of my old posts and set quite a few to private, effectively deleting them as vacuous and/or embarrassing.
+I blogged as the Russian Dilettante on Blogspot in 2003-7.
+I’m still based in Mordor and still trying to make sense of what’s going on in the (un)real world, though less hopeful than ever of success.
+I have cleaned up some of my old posts and hidden others from public view, effectively deleting them as vacuous and/or embarrassing.